-As Tier 3 complaint reviews are usually more complicated, our Chief Executive aims to investigate and conclude 80% of these within 3 months.
+As Tier 3 complaint reviews are usually more complicated, the Office of our Chief Executive aims to investigate and conclude 80% of these within 3 months.
 We will acknowledge receipt of Tier 3 complaints within 5 working days.

 We know that every complaint is different, so we’ll deal with each one in the most appropriate way.